Nymans: History

 In the late nineteenth century, Ludwig Ernest Wilhelm Leonard Messel (1847-1915), a member of a German Jewish banking family, settled in England and bought the Nymans estate, a house with 600 acre on a sloping site overlooking the picturesque High Weald of Sussex.
 There he set about turning the estate into a place for family life and entertainment, with an Arts and Crafts-inspired garden room where topiary features contrast with new plants from temperate zones around the world.

 After buying the property in 1890, Messel set about transforming the original Regency house into a German-style structure.
 Ludwig's brother Alfred Messel, already a well-known architect in Germany, drew up the plans; construction work was carried out by local builders.

 Messel's head gardener from 1895 was James Comber, whose expertise helped form plant collections at Nymans of camellias, rhododendrons, which unusually at the time were combined with planting heather (Erica) eucryphias and magnolias.
 William Robinson advised in establishing the Wild Garden.

-Unfortunately Messel, who was of Jewish ancestry and of German extraction, was harassed during the First World War.
+Messel, who was of Jewish ancestry and of German extraction, was harassed during the First World War.
 Unsubstantiated rumours abounded that he used the tower at Nymans for the purposes of espionage.

 Ludwig's son Colonel Leonard Messel succeeded to the property in 1915 and, at the request of his wife Maud, replaced the German-style wood-beam house with a picturesque mock-medieval stone manor, designed by Sir Walter Tapper and Norman Evill in a mellow late Gothic/Tudor style.
-He and his wife Maud (daughter of Edward Linley Sambourne) extended the garden to the north and subscribed to seed collecting expeditions in the Himalayas and South America.
+He and Maud (daughter of Edward Linley Sambourne) extended the garden to the north and subscribed to seed collecting expeditions in the Himalayas and South America.

 The garden reached a peak in the 1930s and was regularly opened to the public.
 The severe reduction of staff in World War II was followed in 1947 by a disastrous fire in the house, which survives as a garden ruin.
-The house was partially rebuilt and became the home of Leonard Messel's daughter Anne Messel and her second husband Michael Parsons, 6th Earl of Rosse.
+The house was partially rebuilt and became the home of Leonard Messel's daughter, Anne Messel, and her second husband Michael Parsons, 6th Earl of Rosse.
 At Leonard Messel's death in 1953 it was bequeathed to the National Trust with 275 acre of woodland, one of the first gardens taken on by the Trust.
-Lady Rosse continued to serve as Garden Director.
+Lady Rosse continued to be garden director.

-The garden suffered much damage in the Great Storm of October 1987, losing 486 mature trees and many of the shrubs.
+The garden suffered much damage in the Great Storm of 1987, losing 486 mature trees and many of the shrubs.
 The pinetum, one of the garden's earliest features, was destroyed.